 - Why partnering with you makes sense long-term

-Networks love beginners with a clear niche more than generalists with random content.
+Affiliate networks love beginners with a clear niche more than generalists with random content.

-6. Write a Strong Professional Proposal
+6. Write a Strong Professional Affiliate Proposal

-Your proposal shows:
+Your affiliate proposal shows:

 - Who you are